Helen's monthly choice - July

 Astrantia 'Roma' (PBR)

-Astrantias have become garden staples in recent years.
-Traditionally a cottage garden favourite, they are often featured at the Chelsea Flower Show where their button-like blooms add interest to many different planting styles.
-They make first-rate cut flowers, and are noted for their long flowering season - if you continue to deadhead them regularly, they will usually keep coming well into autumn.
+A traditional cottage garden favourite, Astrantias are incredibly adaptable and useful, so they're often slipped into the show gardens at Chelsea, where their handsome foliage and button-like blooms are used to add textural interest to a wide range of planting styles.
+In the home garden, they also make first-rate cut flowers, and are noted for their long flowering season (if you deadhead them regularly) - usually blooming well into autumn.

 Erigeron karvinskianus

-Perfect for softening the edges of a sunny border, it forms a low maintenance, long flowering mound of colour throughout summer.
+Perfect for softening the edges of a sunny border, this popular, easy to grow perennial forms a low maintenance, long flowering mound of colour throughout summer.
 Tolerant of a wide range of conditions including coastal gardens, it prefers a spot in full sun with freely draining soil that holds some moisture in summer.
-The dainty looking flowers belie the fact that this is a tough little plant that practically thrives on neglect - it will actually flower best when not fed too heavily.
-It’s reliable, long-flowering and much-underrated.
+Don't be fooled by the dainty looking flowers, because this is a tough little plant that practically thrives on neglect - and as it self-seeds freely, once established, it will pop up here and there, filling gaps in borders or adding colour and softness to paved areas, steps and walkways.

 Penstemon 'Sour Grapes'